 Show ContentsSelby History, Family Crest & Coats of Arms

-Early Origins of the Selby family
+Early Origins and Etymology of Selby

-The surname Selby was first found in North Yorkshire at Selby, a town and civil parish that dates back to the time of the Vikings as archaeological investigations in the area have revealed extensive remains, including waterlogged deposits in the core of the town dating from that time.
+The surname Selby was first found in North Yorkshire, England at Selby, a town and civil parish that dates back to the time of the Vikings as archaeological investigations in the area have revealed extensive remains, including waterlogged deposits in the core of the town dating from that time.
 One of the first records of the place name was in c.
 1030 where it was listed as Seleby.
-A little more than 50 years later, it was listed as Salebi in the Domesday Book and literally meant "farmstead or village near sallow-trees" having derived from the Old English word "sele" + the Old Scandinavian word "by."
-1
+A little more than 50 years later, it was listed as Salebi in the Domesday Book 1 and literally meant "farmstead or village near sallow-trees" having derived from the Old English word "sele" + the Old Scandinavian word "by."
+2

 "A town in Yorkshire, and a township in Northumberland.
 Riddleston, in the latter county, was granted in 1272, by King Edward I., to Sir Walter de Selby, and it has ever since remained in the possession of his descendants."
-2 "It was a common Yorkshire surname, especially as Seleby, in the reign of Edward I." 3
+3 "It was a common Yorkshire surname, especially as Seleby, in the reign of Edward I." 4

 It is understood to be the traditional birthplace of King Henry I, fourth son of William the Conqueror, in 1068/69.
 It is best known for Selby Abbey, which it is claimed that when Benedict of Auxerre in 1069 saw three swans on a lake in Selby, he understood that to be a sign of the Father, Son and Holy Ghost, hence the Arms of Selby Abbey has three swans.
 The township of Moat in Cumberland was the scene of many battles with the Scots of the north.
 "It more than once fell into the power of the Scots, and on one occasion was taken by David, King of Scotland, who caused the two sons of the governor, Sir Walter Selby, to be strangled."
-4
+5

 The Yorkshire Poll Tax Rolls of 1379 included: William de Seleby; Johannes de Selby; and Willelmus de Selby.
-5
+6

 The Shelby or Eshelby variants are interesting.
 The variants still hail from Yorkshire but unique entries for these families appear in early rolls: John de Eskelby in the Subsidy Rolls in 1327; Richard Exilby as a Freeman of York in 1490 and Thomas Eshelby as a Freeman of York in 1672.
 Some of these spellings have been lost through the centuries.
 "Both surnames might also derive from Asselby (East Riding of Yorkshire) which is found as Askelby 1282, Eskilby 1199 and Axilbye 1551."
-6
+7

 Early History of the Selby family

 This web page shows only a small excerpt of our Selby research.
-Another 208 words (15 lines of text) covering the years 1603, 1618, 1667, 1744, 1788, 1804, 1806, 1812, 1823 and 1867 are included under the topic Early Selby History in all our PDF Extended History products and printed products wherever possible.
+Another 208 words (15 lines of text) covering the years 1603, 1618, 1667, 1744, 1750, 1788, 1804, 1806, 1812, 1823, 1826 and 1867 are included under the topic Early Selby History in all our PDF Extended History products and printed products wherever possible.

 Selby Spelling Variations